 As I already said, I find the design of the Lava R5v appealing.
 This plays a huge factor in people’s purchase decision.

 The Helio P22 processor is good enough for normal apps like Insta and Twitter.
 It may even give you a little gaming performance.
 And for the price this phone may release with, that amount of performance seems ideal.
 The 2GB/3GB RAM will give you a decent multitasking experience.

 For most phones in the budget range, dual cameras are just a marketing gimmick.
 So we will have to see if the cameras in the R5 are really worth it.
 The 13MP primary shooter is perfectly fine to capture scenery in broad daylight and to click some photos of your loved ones.
 The 8MP selfie camera will probably click sharp and detailed images.
 But don’t expect Lava to give you good night shots, this camera will fall apart as soon as the sun sinks below the horizon.

-Overall, the price of Lava R5v will determine if it’s worth buying.
-However, major players like Samsung and Xiaomi have penetrated every budget segment of the market and I don’t think customers will be tempted to buy a good phone from Lava.
+Overall, the price of Lava R5v falls under budget, while offering mid-range specs.
+Is it worth buying?
+Yes.
+Should you buy it?
+Well, I don’t know… However, major players like Samsung and Xiaomi have penetrated every budget segment of the market and I don’t think customers will be tempted to buy a good phone from Lava.

 - DWIT Job Fair 2019, One of Biggest IT Job Fair in Nepal, Slated for September 20After the successful completion of two iterations of IT Job fair in 2017 and 2018,…